triangledirt/obj/README.md

 synchronize lets you (schedule—group—and otherwise organize) objects into sets of various types

-it can be used to synchronize tasks that share resources—group people into personality types—and ..
+it can be used to

+- synchronize tasks that share resources
+- group people into personality types

 read more about [synchronize](SYNC.md)